-As sustainability credentials become the norm, brands must develop the capabilities to grow through a differentiated sustainability identity, innovative production systems and new value-driven consumption models.
+As sustainability credentials become the norm, companies seek to develop the capabilities to grow through a differentiated sustainability identity, innovative production systems and new value-driven consumption models.

 Responsible consumers perceive the virtues of sustainable products, according to Deloitte, as advocacy, altruism, spiritual alignment and in some cases, self-fulfilment.
 A pre-owned Chanel 1997 bag can be as sought-after as Gabriela Hearst’s constantly waitlisted Nina bag.
 This makes sustainable brands replaceable in terms of value in the eyes of consumers.